A Summing and Differential Amplifier with One Op Amp

 For more on how to calculate the resistors read Solving the Summing Amplifier and Solving the Differential Amplifier – Part 1, Part 2, and Part 3.
 Also, the Summing Amplifier Calculator on this website gives you a faster way to solve such circuits.

-3 Comments to “A Summing and Differential Amplifier with One Op Amp”
+4 thoughts on “A Summing and Differential Amplifier with One Op Amp”

 Leave a Comment